Computing Dense and Sparse Subgraphs of Weakly Closed Graphs: Introduction

 In the quest to design efficient algorithms for NP-hard graph problems, a very successful approach is to exploit the sparsity of input graphs: many problems that are assumed to be hard in general graphs turn out to be efficiently solvable in sparse graphs~\cite{AG09,ELS13,GKS17,K16,KS15,Luks82,See96}.
-One popular sparseness measure that has been used for a variety of graph problems is the \emph{degeneracy} of the input graph $G$. \begin{definition} For a vertex $v \in V(G)$, let $\deg_G(v) := |N(v)|$ denote the degree of~$v$.
-Then, $G$ is \emph{$d$-degenerate} if there exists a vertex~$v$ with~$\deg_{G'}(v)\le d$ in every induced subgraph $G'$ of $G$. \end{definition} Many graph algorithms which exploit the fact that the input graph has bounded degeneracy have been proposed.
+One popular sparseness measure that has been used for a variety of graph problems is the \emph{degeneracy} of the input graph $G$, defined as follows.
+For a vertex $v \in V(G)$, let $\deg_G(v)\coloneqq \vert N(v) \vert $ denote the degree of~$v$. \begin{definition} A graph $G$ is \emph{$d$-degenerate} if one of the following two equivalent conditions holds: \begin{itemize} \item There exists a degeneracy ordering $\delta\coloneqq (v_1,\ldots, v_n)$ of~$G$, that is, an ordering such that $\deg_{G_i}(v_i)\le d$ where~$G_i\coloneqq G[\{v_i,\ldots, v_n\}]$ \item Every induced subgraph $G'$ of $G$ has a vertex~$v$ with~$\deg_{G'}(v)\le d$. \end{itemize} The degeneracy of a graph~$G$ is the smallest integer~$d$ such that~$G$ is~$d$-degenerate. \end{definition} Many graph algorithms which exploit the fact that the input graph has bounded degeneracy have been proposed.
 For example, there is an algorithm that enumerates all maximal cliques of a graph in~$\Oh(3^{d/3}\cdot dn)$~time and performs very efficiently on real-world input instances~\cite{ELS13}.
-Further applications of degeneracy include FPT algorithms for \textsc{Dominating Set} and related problems~\cite{AG09,GV08,PRS12}, for~clique relaxations~\cite{K16,KS15}, and for biclique enumeration algorithms~\cite{Epp94,HM20}.
+This algorithm is an FPT-algorithm for the parameter~$d$ since the exponential part of the running time depends only on~$d$.
+Further applications of degeneracy include FPT-algorithms for~clique relaxations~\cite{K16,KS15} and for biclique enumeration algorithms~\cite{Epp94,HM20}.
+Degeneracy can also be used for problems that are W[1]-hard for their standard parameterization by solution size.
+For example, \textsc{Dominating Set} and related problems are W[1]-hard with respect to the solution size~$k$ but have FPT-algorithms for~$d+k$~\cite{AG09,GV08,PRS12}.